Programs > Brochure

 For Princeton approval, participants must have at least a 3.0/ B average for the fall and spring semesters prior to the semester of study abroad.
-A minimum B+ average in Economics coursework is required for WWS students intending to pursue Economic courses at Bocconi.
+A minimum B+ average in Economics coursework is required for SPIA students intending to pursue Economic courses at Bocconi.
 Coursework in Italian language is desirable (ITA 107 or higher), but not required.

 Grading & Credits:

 A full course load for Princeton students consists of 28-30 ECTS, which often corresponds to 5 6-ECTS courses (equivalent to 4 Princeton credits).
 Please note that students must receive a minimum grade of 18/30 (equivalent to a grade of D) in their courses at Bocconi to receive Princeton credit.
 For detailed information regarding credits, grading, and other academic policies, read the Academic Policies on the Study Abroad website.

 Fall semester typically runs from late August to late December.